qtnc/swan/docs/language-syntax.md

 Which can also be written in a one-line shortened form:
 `[1, 2, 3; 4, 5, 6; 7, 8, 9]`

+As shown in the example, values are separated by commas, and rows by semicolons.
 Elements in a grid are accessed by their coordinates: `g[0, 0]` is the first celle on the top left and `g[-1, -1]` the last cell on the bottom right.

 ## Functions and closures